 Carvings of many of the animal characters populate the grounds, which are a delight to walk around.
-I’m not sure who did all of these wonderful wood sculptures, but they’re a wonderful addition to the property.
-And forgive me if I confuse Bre’r Fox and Bre’r Wolf!
+These wood sculptures by Chris Lantz are a wonderful addition to the property.
+And forgive me if I confuse Bre’r Fox and Bre’r Wolf.

 And last, but certainly not least, Bre’r Rabbit.